cshuaimin/uva/README.md

-> A productive cli tool to enjoy [UVa Online Judge](https://uva.onlinejudge.org)!
+## A productive cli tool to enjoy [UVa Online Judge](https://uva.onlinejudge.org)!

 A very effficient way to fight questions:
 - Print the problem description in terminal with a format like man(1).
-- Compile and test the code locally, use test cases from udebug.com.
+- Compile and test the code locally, using test cases from udebug.com.
 - Use a special diff algorithm to compare the output with the answer.
 - Finally, you can submit the code to online judge and get result.